alexqfredrickson/notes/devops/kubernetes.md

 ### Deployments

 A Deployment specifies how an application should run, and the amount of replicas that should run.
-Deployments manage ReplicaSets.
+Deployments can be annotated just like `git` commits.

 Deployments manage non-stateful application workloads.
 They provide declarative updates for Pods and ReplicaSets.
 You describe a desired state, and a Deployment Controller changes the pods to the desired state.

 You would use a Deployment to roll out ReplicaSets, declare new pod state, roll back to earlier deployment revision, scale up a deploymnet to facilitate more load, pause deployments, or clean up old ReplicaSets.

+Deployments manage ReplicaSets.
+They automatically create ReplicaSets.
+Deleting a Deployment removes its ReplicaSets as well.

+Deployments have strategies.
+They perform rolling updates to replicas as a default setting.
+By default, a rolling deployment will increase the number of pods by 25% above the desired amount, in order to maintain application availability.

+If a deployment is rolled back, the original ReplicaSet for the deployment is re-used and becomes the latest revision.

 #### CoreDNS